MindorksOpenSource/CrashReporter/README.md

 ```
 CrashUtil.getDefaultPath()
 ```
-you can access all crash log files from this path and upload them to server for your need.
+you can access all crash/exception log files from this path and upload them to server for your need.
 Remember it's default path if you provide your own path you know where to find the logs...
 ### That's it for now